Jaypee2109/multivariate-anomaly-detection/docs/architecture.md

 Installable via `pip install -e .`.
 All imports use the `time_series_transformer.*` namespace.

-### `scratch_transformer` / `scratch_time_series_transformer` (partner WIP)
+### `scratch_transformer` / `scratch_time_series_transformer` (experimental)

-Transformer model code being developed by a project partner.
-Contains an NLP word-level transformer and an early time-series transformer prototype. **Not yet integrated** into the main package or CLI.
-Once the transformer detector is ready it will implement `BaseAnomalyDetector` and be added to `models/`.
+Standalone transformer experiments.
+Contains an NLP word-level transformer and an early time-series transformer prototype.
+These are **not part of the main package** — the production transformer model is TranAD in `models/multivariate/tranad.py`.

 ## Key Modules